airbnb/DeepLinkDispatch/README.md

 if you use configurable path segments

+### Upgrading

+When upgrading to the latest version you might need to make some changes.
+Read about it [here](UPGRADING.md).

 ### Incremental annotation processing

 You must update your build.gradle to opt into incremental annotation processing.
 When enabled, all custom deep link annotations must be registered in the build.gradle (comma separated), otherwise they will be silently ignored.